rccarmenaty/ml-programming-assigments/README.md

 # ml-programming-assigments
-Exercises for Coursera Machine Learning Course by Andrew NG.
+Assignments for Coursera Machine Learning Course by Andrew NG.